 Trailing 40-29 with 6:57 remaining in the third, University of the Sciences closed out the quarter on a 13-4 run cut the deficit to two entering the fourth, but the Devils could never pull even.

 Jordan Vitelli beat the third quarter buzzer to make the score 44-42 with 10 minutes to play.
-Sarah Abbonizio and Alex Thomas had combined for nine of the first 10 points in the stretch, with the defense holding Stonehill to just four points over the final 6:57 of the quarter.
+Sarah Abbonizio and Alex Thomas - who were both named to the NCAA East Region All-Tournament Team - had combined for nine of the first 10 points in the stretch, with the defense holding Stonehill to just four points over the final 6:57 of the quarter.

 The Skyhawks (31-3) scored the first four points of the fourth, but Thomas came right back with the next four to cut the deficit to two, 46-48, once more with 8:30 to go.